As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 34. Google Related Searches

-On search results pages, look at the bottom and you will see related searches that can clue you in to what you could be covering in your content.
+On search results pages, look at the bottom and you will see related searches that can clue you into some potential content ideas.

 Help A Report Out is great if you’re looking to be included in stories.
-You can also subscribe to see what the popular topics are in various industries.
+You can also subscribe to see what the popular topics are in various industries and use that to jumpstart your brainstorming for content ideas.
 If you see trends, it’s a sign that you could be discussing the topic, too.

 37. Popular Industry E-Newsletters